 A Guide To Wellington Walks

-Specifically, Wellington is laced with walking tracks, some of which are accessible from the city centre, while others may require a short bus ride or drive.
-Whether you’re looking to escape the city for a few hours in the morning or, spend a whole day exploring the great outdoors, Wellington can deliver.
+Wellington is laced with fantastic walking tracks, many of which are accessible from the city centre, while others may require a short bus ride or drive.
+Whether you're looking to escape the city for a few hours in the morning or, spend a whole day exploring the great outdoors, Wellington can deliver.

 1. Red Rocks Reserve